PawelWozniak/lightweight-xlsx-util/README.md

 The application is based on the `ZipWriter` and `ZipReader` classes from the compression namespace.
 Due to this the library requires API version 63.0 (Spring '25)+

-We are limited to the Apex govenor limits, but nonetheless it can write pretty large worksheets synchronously and even larger asynchronously.
-If you need extremly large or complex files, you're probably better off using Salesforce Document Builder or a 3rd party application like Conga Composer.
+We are limited to the Apex governor limits, but nonetheless it can write pretty large worksheets synchronously and even larger asynchronously.
+If you need extremely large or complex files, you're probably better off using Salesforce Document Builder or a 3rd party application like Conga Composer.

 The library comes with the most common functionalities like freezing rows, merging cells, create hyperlinks and the majority of the styling options.
 There is no support for table styles, charts or images at this time.